knative/eventing/docs/spec/broker.md

 and processed as if the event had been produced to the Broker's addressable endpoint.

+Events contained in delivery responses that are malformed SHOULD be treated as if the event delivery had failed.
+Reasoning being that if the event was being transformed unsuccessfully (programming error for example) it should be treated as a failure.

 The subscriber MAY receive a confirmation that a reply event was accepted by the Broker.
 If the reply event was not accepted, the initial event SHOULD be redelivered to the subscriber.